dylan7474/openaiChat/README.md

 * Discovers the available Open WebUI models at start-up and highlights if a previously selected model disappears.
 * Provides a built-in HTML interface served from `/`—no external assets or tooling required.
 * Exposes JSON endpoints so other tools can fetch the Open WebUI model list or trigger conversations programmatically.
+* Can optionally call a web search endpoint between turns and surface the snippets as research notes in the transcript.

 ## Prerequisites
 * A running Open WebUI instance reachable from the machine that launches aiChat.
 The default endpoint is